maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 - select another file for `cellml_file`
 - provide the required parameters in `muscle_material_parameters`
 - modify `Ǹ_states` and `Ǹ_algebraics` in `muscle_neuromuscular.cpp` according to the model
+- provide slots for mapping purposes in `helper.py`

 > **Warning**
 > Changing the subcellular model typically requires recompiling the muscle solver.